metalgaiden/metalgaiden.github.io/index.markdown

 ![Banner](/assets/img/bg-masthead.jpg)
 <h2> About me: </h2>
-I am a game designer and programmer with a B.S. in Computer Science: Game Design at University of California Santa Cruz.
-I like video games, rock climbing, martial arts (judo, bjj), and tinkering with old electronics.
+I am a game designer and programmer with a B.S. in Computer Science: Game Design at University of California Santa Cruz who likes video games, rock climbing, martial arts (judo, bjj), and tinkering with old electronics.

 If you're looking to get in touch my linkedin, github and email are linked below.
 If you're hiring here is a copy of my [resume](/assets/pdf/Resume.pdf).